notima/fortnox4j/README.md

 # fortnox4j
-API to communicate with Fortnox (https://www.fortnox.se)
+API to communicate with Fortnox (https://www.fortnox.se).
+Currently written for Java 8.

 After cloning this repository from git, use Import Existing Maven Project to work with it in eclipse.